 Assumes that gay/lesbian people are indispensable in our society.
 They view gays/lesbians with genuine affection and delight, and are willing to be allies and advocates.

 *First stage entering the positive levels of attitude.

 Read, gay, lesbian, bisexual, or transgender literature and history

-Read newspapers or journals that feature LGBTQ news/issues
+Read newspapers or journals that feature LGBTQIA+ news/issues

-Go through a whole day imagining yourself to be LGBTQ
+Go through a whole day imagining yourself to be LGBTQIA+